Amazing Stories (2020 TV series): Filming

 Principal photography for the series began in November 2018 in Georgia, US.
 Filming took place in various locations around the state that month including Alto, Forsyth, Griffin, Dobbins Air Reserve Base, and Downtown Atlanta.
 In December 2018, the production was shooting in areas such as Sandy Springs, Smyrna, Kirkwood, and Flowery Branch.
 In January 2019, the series was working out of locations in Atlanta including the Starlight Drive-In Theatre, Emory University's Briarcliff campus and the Centennial Olympic Park.

 Reception

-On Rotten Tomatoes, the series has an approval rating of 40% based on 35 reviews, with an average rating of 5.07/10.
-The website's critical consensus states, "While Amazing Stories aspirations are admirable, it feels more like a dated retread than a heartfelt reboot."
-On Metacritic, it has a weighted average score of 51 out of 100, based on 14 critics, indicating "mixed or average reviews".Amazing Stories has been nominated for a Saturn Award for Best Television Presentation (under 10 episodes).
+On Rotten Tomatoes, the series' single season has an approval rating of 41% based on 34 reviews, with an average rating of 4.6/10.
+The website's critics consensus states, "While Amazing Stories aspirations are admirable, it feels more like a dated retread than a heartfelt reboot."
+On Metacritic, it has a weighted average score of 51 out of 100, based on 14 critics, indicating "mixed or average reviews".Amazing Stories was nominated for a 2021 Saturn Award for Best Television Presentation (under 10 episodes).